 General Application Information

-BRAINS applicants will be asked to share information from their application, complete a short feedback survey after either the BRAINS symposium or each webinar, and take annual web-based surveys in order to assess the outcomes of BRAINS.
-Participation in the evaluative research is voluntary.
-You are not obligated to participate and your decision not to participate will not preclude you from being selected as a participant in BRAINS.
+As part of the program evaluation plan, BRAINS applicants will be asked to share information from their application, complete a short feedback survey after either the BRAINS symposium or webinars, and take annual web-based surveys in order to assess the outcomes of BRAINS.
+Participation in the evaluation is voluntary.
+You are not obligated to participate, and your decision not to participate will not preclude you from being selected as a participant in BRAINS.
 All data will remain confidential in evaluation reports.

 - Individuals with disabilities (defined as those with a physical or mental impairment that substantially limits one or more major life activities).

-Pursuant to NIH guidelines, please submit documentation from an institutional official that certifies you meet one of these eligibility criteria.
-A sample letter of eligibility may be found
+Pursuant to NIH guidelines, all accepted participants will need to submit documentation from an institutional official that certifies eligibility criteria are met.
+Samples for documentation of eligibility will be provided following acceptance to the program.